fraunhofer-isi/micat/doc/source/economic_indicators/asset_value.md

 ---
 title: Asset value of buildings
-description: This page shows the equations necessary to calculate the impact of asset values of residential and tertiary buildings.
+description: This page shows the equations necessary to calculate the impact of energy efficiency on asset values of residential and tertiary buildings.
 license: AGPL
 ---